Challenges and Opportunities in Offline Reinforcement Learning from Visual Observations: Baselines for Offline Reinforcement Learning from Visual Observations

 In this section, we begin by motivating our creation of a new benchmark (\textsc{v-d4rl}), introduce our new simple baselines combining recent advances in offline RL and vision-based online RL, and present a comparative evaluation of current methods on \textsc{v-d4rl}.
 Comprehensive and rigorous benchmarks are crucial to progress in nascent fields.
 To our knowledge, the only prior work that trains vision-based offline RL agents on continuous control tasks is LOMPO~\citep{lompo}.
 We analyze their datasets in~\Cref{subsubsec:lompo_eval} and find they do not conform to standard \textsc{d4rl} convention.

-\subsection{Adopting \textsc{d4rl} Design Principles}
+\subsection{Adopting D4RL Design Principles}

 In this section, we outline how to generate \textsc{d4rl}-like vision-based datasets for \textsc{v-d4rl}.

-To generate offline datasets of visual observations, we consider the following three \textsc{DMControl Suite} (DMC) environments \add{(these environments are easy, medium and hard respectively~\citep{drqv2})}: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=12pt] \itemsep{0.1em} \item \textbf{walker-walk}: a planar walker is rewarded for being upright and staying close to a target velocity. \item \textbf{cheetah-run}: a planar biped agent is rewarded linearly proportional to its forward velocity. \item \textbf{humanoid-walk}: a 21-jointed humanoid is rewarded for staying close to a target velocity.
-Due to the huge range of motion styles possible, this environment is \emph{extremely challenging} with many local minima and is included as a stretch goal. \end{itemize}
+To generate offline datasets of visual observations, we consider the following three \textsc{DMControl Suite} (DMC) environments (these environments are easy, medium and hard respectively~\citep{drqv2}): \begin{itemize}[noitemsep,topsep=2pt,parsep=0pt,partopsep=0pt,leftmargin=20pt] \itemsep{0.1em} \item \textbf{walker-walk}: a planar walker is rewarded for being upright and staying close to a target velocity. \item \textbf{cheetah-run}: a planar biped agent is rewarded linearly proportional to its forward velocity. \item \textbf{humanoid-walk}: a 21-jointed humanoid is rewarded for staying close to a target velocity.
+Due to the huge range of motion styles possible, this environment is \emph{extremely challenging} with many local minima and is included as a stretch goal. \end{itemize} From these environments, we follow a \textsc{d4rl}-style procedure in considering five different behavioral policies for gathering the data.
+As in \textsc{d4rl}, the base policy used to gather the data is Soft Actor--Critic (SAC, \citet{sac-v2}) on the proprioceptive states.
+We consider the following five settings: \begin{itemize}[noitemsep,topsep=2pt,parsep=0pt,partopsep=0pt,leftmargin=20pt] \itemsep{0.1em} \item \textbf{random}: Uniform samples from the action space. \item \textbf{medium-replay (mixed)}: The initial segment of the replay buffer until the SAC agent reaches medium-level performance. \item \textbf{medium}: Rollouts of a fixed medium-performance policy. \item \textbf{expert}: Rollouts of a fixed expert-level policy. \item \textbf{medium-expert (medexp)}: Concatenation of medium and expert datasets above. \end{itemize} \add{We provide precise specifications for medium, mixed and expert in~\Cref{subsubsec:standard_gen} and discuss the choice of offline behavioral policy in~\Cref{subsubsec:offline_behav_pol}.} By default, each dataset consists of 100,000 total transitions (often 10$\times$ less than in \textsc{d4rl}) in order to respect the memory demands of vision-based tasks.
+The cheetah and humanoid medium-replay datasets consist of 200,000 and 600,000 transitions respectively due to the increased number of samples required to train policies on these environments.
+Full statistics of each dataset are given in~\Cref{app:data_characteristics}.
+In~\Cref{sec:desiderata}, we further extend the original \textsc{v-d4rl} datasets to study problem settings with multiple tasks and visual distractions as illustrated in~\Cref{fig:vd4rl_picture}.